 Prescription Drugs Cause a Positive Drug Test Result for Amphetamines

 Have you ever had drug testing done?
 If so, you would know that just before the drug test, you will be asked if there are any prescription drugs you are taking at the moment.
 Why do they ask this when everybody knows that taking prescription drugs is perfectly legal?

-The problem is, while these drugs aren’t illegal and provide much needed medical assistance, they can sometimes give a false positive for certain illegal drugs when a drug test is done.
-You are asked about these drugs so they can the drug testing authority can rule out any false positive results that might be linked to that particular prescription drug.
+The problem is, while these drugs aren’t illegal and provide much needed medical assistance, they can sometimes give a false positive result for certain illegal drugs when a drug test is done.
+You are asked about these drugs so the appointed Medican Review Officer can rule out any false positive results that might be caused by a prescription drug.
 In this case, we will be discussing prescriptions that can get a false positive for amphetamines.

 For ADHD sufferers (who while largely under the age of 19 are sometimes also adults), drugs such as Ritalin, Adderall, Dexedrine, Daytrana (a transdermal patch), Metadate, Focalin, Dextrostat, and Concerta are most commonly prescribed.
 These drugs allow those affected by hyperactivity to focus and pay attention to detail that they might otherwise miss with their condition.
 This is caused by increased levels of dopamine, which has a calming effect and norepinephrine, which boosts the ability to focus.

 Medications that treat hyperactivity disorders such as ADHD are some of the most commonly used prescriptions of their type.